Mark Zuckerberg Doesn’t Understand Journalism

 “I think news is incredibly important to society and democracy,” he added.
 “It’s just that it’s a pretty small minority” of what people are reading on Facebook.

-And besides, unlike the journalists in the room, he’s not worried about the ad-based revenue model for Facebook.
+And besides, unlike the journalists in the room, he’s not worried about the ad-based revenue model falling apart on Facebook.
 “In our case,” he said, very slowly, surely aware of the perspective of the assembled group, “I think it’s okay.”

 Investigative journalism is “sacred,” he said.
 “We have a responsibility to do a lot more,” he said.
 But also: “We don’t write the news.”